Frequently Asked Questions

 Some of our members are committed members of religious institutions and find the expansive approach of Uplift to be a strong supplement to their practice.
 We hold reverence for religious traditions while moving beyond the idea that any single tradition holds all truth, beauty, and goodness.

-Uplift aims to be a way to find common ground between traditional religion and atheism.
-We pull from the wisdom traditions (including Christianity, Buddhism, Hinduism, etc.) as well as the latest peer-reviewed science.
+Uplift aims to be a way to find common ground between those who belong to a religious community and those who don’t — and between those who hold to traditional belief and those who don’t.
+We pull from the wisdom traditions (including Buddhism, Stoicism, Christianity, Hinduism, etc.) as well as the latest peer-reviewed science, so members can take what works and skip what doesn’t.

 How do I make Uplift a habit?